Product Information and Frequently Asked Questions

 No. This feature is entirely unnecessary on a pull behind mower.
 A stump jumpers purpose is to prevent blade spindle damage should the blade spindle come in contact with an immovable object.
 On a tractor this is necessary due to the excessive amount of traction and pulling power.
 An ATV, utility vehicle or even sub-compact tractor does not have the traction to damage the spindle or deck on the heavy built AcrEase Rough Cut Mower.

-17. How large of saplings with the AcrEase Rough Cut Mower handle?
+17. How large of saplings will the AcrEase Rough Cut Mower handle?

 The AcrEase Rough Cut Mower is rated at 2″ diameter saplings.
 The AcrEase Rough Cut Mower is quite capable of cutting much larger saplings but it is not practical to try and get a larger sapling bent over and under the mower deck.
 The tow vehicle in most cases doesn’t have enough traction to bend over a sapling larger than 2″.